St Peter's 13-18

-St Olave’s is not just a school where pupils come every day to learn; it is also home to a number of pupils who board full time, flexi or just the occasional night.
+St Peter's is not just a school where pupils come every day to learn; it is also home to a number of pupils who board full time, part-time or just the occasional night.

-St Olave's pupils board in Wentworth House.
+Junior boarding is available for pupils in J4 / Year 7 and above.
+St Peter's 8-13 pupils board in Wentworth House.
 The House Parents, Gareth Sharp and his wife Helen, ensure that the atmosphere is just like being part of an extended family and boarders soon feel at home.
 Each room is colourful and warm, displaying the children’s favourite posters and photos, their own bedding and a few treasured belongings.

 There are always events taking place in the House which bring everyone together.
 Evening activities include swimming, rounders, cricket, tennis, skate-boarding, cooking and craft.
 We watch suitable videos and DVDs on our ‘cinema’ screen and have games consoles as well as pool, table tennis and table football.
 There are plenty of computers in the house; all pupils have an email address and access to a phone, so there is no excuse for not staying in contact with friends and family!